HypeHound/downpay-docs/docs/downpay-workflows/date-management.md

 ### Product Page

-The Downpay theme block now offers enhanced customization options, including a customizable help text and release date functionality.
+The Downpay theme block and embed now offers enhanced customization options, including a customizable help text and release date functionality.
 To make adjustments, follow these steps:

 1. Locate the Downpay theme block on the Product Page.
 2. Customize the desired elements according to your needs.